Kong/kongponents/docs/guide/contributing.md

 </script>
 ```

-Then you need to use [`v-bind-once` directive](https://github.com/danielroe/vue-bind-once) to bind any attributes that could potentially produce hydration issues in SSR mode:
+Then you must to use the [`v-bind-once` directive](https://github.com/danielroe/vue-bind-once) to bind the unique id to element attributes (this prevents hydration issues in SSR apps):

 ```html
 <label v-bind-once="{ for: id }">Label</label>